Snowflake World Tour hits your city

 Yes.
 Snowflake runs Postgres without middleware modifications and supports standard extensions like pg_vector and PostGIS.
 Lakebase uses a middleware layer that limits extension support to only those validated within that specific architecture.

 Snowflake Postgres enables seamless, bidirectional data movement in near real time without the need for complex pipelines.
-Databricks requires manual plumbing, forcing customers to set up and pay for separate Delta Live Tables (DLT) for data synchronization.
+Databricks offers unidirectional movement only, runs on separate pipelines and requires third-party tools for any other target than Databricks’ own managed Postgres.

 Yes.
 Snowflake supports native logical replication, allowing you to sync and move data across your entire ecosystem.
 Lakebase lacks this capability, creating a data island that is expensive and complicated to integrate with external systems.